radevsto/the_wall_construction/README.md

 - Tables created for `Day` and `Profile` - chosen segmentation based on above statement.
 - A separate custom manage.py command added to execute the business logic and store the data.
 - Logging added using the integrated django logging for both requests and business logic.
+- Sepparate logger (not the jango integratd one, for diversity) added to each Section instance.

 ### Extras:
 - API for Overall cost of a profile